ARKnajmi/StockForecast/README.md

 1. Clone the repository to your local machine.
 2. Install the required libnrary/dependencies.
 3. Run the Jupyter Notebook or Python script to analyze and forecast BBCA stock prices.

-## Contributing
-Contributions to this project are welcome.
-Feel free to submit issues, suggestions, or pull requests.

-## License
-This project is licensed under the [MIT License](link-to-license).